-Nestled in the mountains of Jackson County between Glenville and Sylva is Bear Lake Reserve.
-Comprised of 13.5 miles of shoreline along Bear Lake, this all-inclusive luxury resort is perfect for families, romantic getaways, and making memories.
+Nestled in the mountains of Jackson County, between Glenville and Sylva, is Bear Lake Reserve.
+Comprised of 13.5 miles of shoreline along Bear Lake, this all-inclusive luxury resort in North Carolina is perfect for families, romantic getaways, and making memories.

 Bear Lake Reserve is a 2,100-acre gated community with private residences and rentals peppering the 500-acre Bear Creek Lake.
 Start your adventure at the Lake Club and enjoy delicious dining, a dip in one of the pools, and shopping.

 Regardless of which path you choose, Bear Lake Reserve is ready to host your amazing getaway in the mountains of Western North Carolina.

 Inside our guide, we’ve broken things down to share this wonderful place “at a glance,” its location and when to visit, things to do, and more.